-Note: Setbacks can be varied by the MPC if they meet the generally accepted rules of variances as outlined in Section 18.
+Note: Setbacks can be varied by the MPC if they meet the generally accepted rules of

 8.5 m (27.9 ft.)

 7. ARCHITECTURAL CONTROL

 The Development Authority may require that the exterior of any building, development, or structure, including accessory buildings and structures shall be finished in unobtrusive natural earth-tone colours.